macrespo42/ready_set_boole/README.md

 You must write a function that takes as input a string that contains a propositional formula in reverse polish notation, and a list of sets (each containing numbers), then evaluates this list and returns the resulting set.

 You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.

+###  <a name="ex10">Exercise 10 - Curve</a>

+Maximum time complexity: **N/A**
+Maximum space complexity: **N/A**

+You must write a function (the inverse of a space-filling curve, used to encode spatial data into a line) that takes a pair of coordinates in two dimensions and assigns a unique value in the closed interval [0; 1] ∈ R.

+You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.

+###  <a name="ex11">Exercise 11 - Inverse function</a>

+Maximum time complexity: **N/A**
+Maximum space complexity: **N/A**

+You must write the inverse function f
+−1 of the function f from the previous exercise (so this time, this is a space-filling curve, used to decode data from a line into a space).

+You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.